• Menu

 Beer and Balsamic Grilled Steak on a wooden board with fresh tomato salsa and lime

-Grilled steak marinated in a beer and balsamic marinade
+Grilled steak marinated in a beer and balsamic marinade.

 Marinating beef in a marinade of slightly acid ingredients both tenderizes and adds flavour to meat.
 This can be really handy for a cut of meat that’s lean (such as sirloin) or a steak that’s tough, such as flank steak.

 You can also use beer marinades to add a boost of flavour to more tender cuts of meat such as strip loin, rib-eye and T-Bone.
 You can try different types of beers to add new opportunities for flavour.
-Marinades also make a steak turn out juicy every time

-Grilled Balsamic Steak Ingredients
+Grilled Balsamic Steak Ingredients.

 For this beer steak marinade I used a red lager from The Old Flame Brewing Co. in Port Perry, Ontario because the caramel red malt of this craft Vienna lager adds a delicious sweetness to the marinade.
-But, you could use any one of your favourite strong ale or lager beers.

 When choosing a beer for your beef marinade you want to look for a beer that has a medium amount of hops flavour, the ingredient that adds spice to beer.
 The alpha acids from hops also add bitterness to beer.